 The Board of Directors approves new residents, ensuring a better social fit for the community.

 An Ohio State University study on senior cooperative housing found that the majority of residents felt a positive effect on the following:

 Will senior cooperative housing communities be the next big thing in senior living?
-Probably not.
+Maybe.
 But for retirees looking for a specific type of living arrangement, these communities fill a niche.
 It’s another option and that’s a good thing.
 Not only do you do you get the tax benefits of ownership, you also have an equal voice in deciding how your community operates.

 Feel free to search the our database for the senior cooperative housing community near you.